qxmpp-project/qxmpp/README.md

 ===========

 QXmpp is a cross-platform C++ XMPP client and server library.
-It is written in C++ and uses the Qt framework.
+It is written in C++ and uses Qt framework.

-QXmpp strives to be as easy to use as possible, the underlying TCP socket, the core XMPP RFCs (RFC3920 and RFC3921) and XMPP extensions have been encapsulated into classes and functions.
-QXmpp comes with full API documentation, automatic tests and numerous examples.
+QXmpp strives to be as easy to use as possible, the underlying TCP socket, the core XMPP RFCs (RFC3920 and RFC3921) and XMPP extensions have been nicely encapsulated into classes.
+QXmpp comes with full API documentation, automatic tests and many examples.

 QXmpp uses Qt extensively, and as such users need to a have working knowledge of C++ and Qt basics (Signals and Slots and Qt data types).